 Professionals should consider the child's well-being during diagnosis since kids with disabilities and those on the autism spectrum can show signs of medical and sensory disorders that could affect their behavior and development.
 Underlying medical issues could affect a child's adherence to treatment.

 Different Ways to Support Kids with Early Intervention

 Supporting children under early prevention at home or in preschool can help improve their ability to develop and acquire new skills.
 Whatever the child struggles with, routinely engaging them in activities and practices can help support their development.
-For instance, if a child struggle with communication skills, you must foster an environment that encourages them to communicate and use language.
+For instance, if a child struggles with communication skills, you must foster an environment that encourages them to communicate and use language.
 Give them tasks to enable them to use the proper word when answering you and hone their ability to receive instructions.

 Explain autism to your child so they understand why they experience the world differently from others.
 When supporting with early intervention, be attentive and sensitive towards the child.
 Sometimes, developmental delays can affect the child's emotions.
 They could easily become frustrated, sad, or angry.
 Be sensitive with children and understand that they are doing their best and that they require more of your support to navigate these new areas.

-Having support systems can be a big help in supporting your child’s early intervention.
-For instance, you engage in meaningful conversations with other parents with similar situations or seek help from licensed practitioners and therapists.
+Having support systems can be a big help in supporting your child's early intervention.
+For instance, you can engage in meaningful conversations with other parents with similar situations or seek help from licensed practitioners and therapists.